Call 0800 032 8511 for compensation claim advice

 What is a Multi-Party Action?

 There are some situations under which an incident will cause not just one or two people to be injured, but many.
-For example if a defective product is distributed or a disaster occurs in which lots of people are involved.
+For example if a defective product is distributed, a water supply is contaminated, an outbreak of food poisoning occurs or a disaster takes place in which lots of people are involved.

-Anyone unfortunate enough to suffer a personal injury or illness under such circumstances may be able to enter into a multi-party action.
+Anyone unfortunate enough to suffer a personal injury or illness under such circumstances may be able to enter into a multi-party action, sometimes known as a group claim or class action.
 This is where a group of claimants bring a claim against a common defendant.

 [Back to Top]